Earth, Sky, and Everything in Between

 Earth, Sky, and Everything in Between is a compilation by Canadian band I Mother Earth.
 It features four rare tracks and a live studio session recorded in 1997 for a Sound Source Radio Special at Mushroom Studios, Vancouver.
+“Wrong” is the most notable track as it was a song recorded for Scenery and Fish but was left off the album due to space issues.